madelinehulse/covey.town/FEATURES.md

 ### As a Player, there are 2 possible moves:
 #### Single Space movement - moving in the front direction where an empty space is possible
 #### Single Hop: Jumping over an opponent’s piece, removing it from the board and progressing towards victory.
+You retain your turn after a successful hop.

 At start the pieces can only move in a single direction (top for black, bottom for red).
 Once a player’s piece reaches the opponent’s base, their piece is converted to a King Piece.
 King pieces have the added advantage of moving in 4 directions.
 Hence the specific piece no longer needs to move in one direction only, it can move in multiple directions.

+## Exiting a game
+Press Esc on your keyboard to exit a game.
+This will end the game session and allow you to start a new game.